philips-labs/terraform-registry/README.md

 # terraform-registry
 This is light weight Terraform Registry, more like a proxy.
-It currently only supports the `v1.provider` endpoint an Terraform provider releases hosted on Github.
+It currently only supports the `v1.provider` endpoint and Terraform provider releases hosted on Github.

 # how it works
 The registry dynamically generates the correct response based on assets found in